The Top 10 Women Shaping Digital

 A Co-founder of Social Chain, Hannah has conducted some of the most successful social media marketing strategies for the world’s biggest brands.
 Social Chains client list includes Amazon, Apple, Fifa, BBC, ASOS.
 Her innovative memes and hashtags – such as #findit for Nike, which reached more than 20 million consumers – proved a great success in an attempt to access the millennial audience.

 More than 80% of women in tech would recommend tech career to young women (Bimplus, 2018) and we want to offer every female who would like to work in tech the opportunity to do so at Verb.
-If you would like to start your journey with Verb, take a look at our job roles now.
+If you would like to start your journey with Verb, take a look at our digital marketing job roles now.

 The post The Top 10 Women Shaping Digital appeared first on Verb Brands.